RichardPatterson/midlines/README.md

 # clean this to remove extraneous lines
 gg = midlines_clean(ml2, border_line = bbox_line_s, n_removed = 5)
-#> Warning in st_cast.sf(x, "POINT"): repeating attributes for all sub-geometries
-#> for which they may not be constant
 plot(gg$geometry[gg$removed_flag==0], add = TRUE, col = "RED")
 ```